Evizero/Augmentor.jl/docs/src/interface.md

 Depending on the complexity of your problem, you may want to iterate between step `2.` and `3.` to identify an appropriate pipeline.
-Take a look at the [Elastic Distortions Tutorial](@ref mnist_elastic) for an example of how such an iterative process could look like.

 ## [Defining a Pipeline](@id pipeline)